Inspiring and educating the community through reading and discussion.

 Current and past selections and book club discussion guides are listed below.
-Books and audio recordings are available for short-term check-out through the Laspa Center, Denison Library, and Honnold Library whenever possible.
+Limited copies and audio recordings are available for short-term check-out through the Laspa Center*, Denison Library, and Honnold Library as possible.
+View our complete list of recommendations.

 More Than Enough